-The AACs’ ADEPT Forensic Interview Protocol for Victims of Neglect with Disabilites four-day training addresses the historic difficulties that many interviewers and investigators encounter when the alleged crime involves neglect, including physical, financial, medical and supervisory neglect.
+The AACs’ ADEPT Forensic Interview Protocol for Adult Victims of Neglect with Disabilities four-day training addresses the historic difficulties that many interviewers and investigators encounter when the alleged crime involves neglect, including physical, financial, medical and supervisory neglect.
 This training teaches a forensic interview protocol for victims of neglect with disabilities in a step-by-step, trauma-responsive format while providing accessibility, accommodations and cultural humility.

 The Adult Advocacy Centers are very grateful to the following organizations for working with us to ensure that this protocol is comprehensive and evidence-based:

 - The Franklin County Board of Developmental Disabilities

 - The Office of Ohio Attorney General Elder Justice Unit,

 - Ohio Mental Health and Addiction Services